Empirical Bayes learning from selectively reported confidence intervals: Supplementary analyses

 \subsection{Cochrane robustness analysis}

-We replicated our analysis on the Cochrane database under two settings: (1) with truncation adjustment, and (2) without truncation, using all the data.
-We note some key observations here: \begin{itemize} \item As expected, intervals constructed with truncation are noticeably wider due to smaller sample size after truncation.
-For instance, comparing Fig.~\ref{fig:marginal_density_normalized_with} and Fig.~\ref{fig:marginal_density_normalized_without}, we see that we are forced to extrapolate outside the truncation set $\selection$ in Fig.~\ref{fig:marginal_density_normalized_with}, whereas in Fig.~\ref{fig:marginal_density_normalized_without} the same extrapolation was not needed since we retained all the data for analysis. \item Figure~\ref{fig:marginal_density_unnormalized_with} and Figure~\ref{fig:marginal_density_unnormalized_without} showcase the marginal density of z-scores in the Cochrane data set.
+We replicate our analysis on the Cochrane database under three settings: (1) with truncation adjustment, (2) without truncation, using all the data, and (3) without truncation, using a random subset of the data of the same sample size as in (1).
+Across all settings, we ignore the sign information and only model $\abs{Z_i}$ as before.
+We note some key observations here: \begin{itemize} \item By comparing the second column and the third column, we observe the effect of sample size reduction only partially accounts for the noticeably wider confidence interval with truncation.
+The additional factor at play here is extrapolation.
+For instance, comparing Fig.~\ref{fig:marginal_density_normalized_with} with Fig.~\ref{fig:marginal_density_normalized_without} and Fig.~\ref{fig:marginal_density_normalized_subsample}, we see that we are forced to extrapolate outside the truncation set $\selection$ in Fig.~\ref{fig:marginal_density_normalized_with}, whereas in Fig.~\ref{fig:marginal_density_normalized_without} and Fig.~\ref{fig:marginal_density_normalized_subsample} the same extrapolation is not needed since no truncation occurs. \item Although in general, confidence intervals constructed with truncation adjustment are wider than those without truncation due to both reduced sample size and extrapolation, we also note that the opposite occurs for some posterior estimands at large values of $\abs{z}$.
+For instance, in Fig.~\ref{fig:symmetrized_posterior_with} and Fig.~\ref{fig:symmetrized_posterior_with}, the confidence intervals constructed with truncation for the symmetrized posterior mean are shorter than those without truncation for $\abs{z}>4$.
+We also observe a similar phenomenon in Fig.~\ref{fig:repl_prob_with} and Fig.~\ref{fig:repl_prob_without} for large $\abs{z}$.
+In Section~\ref{sec:floc_posterior_detail}, we lay out an explanation for this observation. \item Figure~\ref{fig:marginal_density_unnormalized_with} and Figure~\ref{fig:marginal_density_unnormalized_without} showcase the marginal density of z-scores in the Cochrane data set.
 Notice here we also overlay the histogram of all z-scores as an empirical estimate of the marginal density, which was not plausible for the MEDLINE analysis, since we clearly observe the distortion of z-score distribution from Fig.~\ref{fig:hist_med}.
-Here, we believe the distribution of z-scores in Cochrane only suffered from mild selection bias as demonstrated by~\citet{zwet2021statistical} and ~\citet{Schwabe2021Cochrane}, and one can also observe from the histogram that clearly there is no heaping around the 0.05 significance threshold compared to the MEDLINE.
+Here, we believe the distribution of z-scores in Cochrane suffered relatively small publication bias as demonstrated by~\citet{zwet2021statistical} and ~\citet{Schwabe2021Cochrane}, and one can also observe from the histogram that clearly there is no heaping around the 0.05 significance threshold compared to the MEDLINE dataset.
 Figure~\ref{fig:marginal_density_unnormalized_with} shows that our confidence interval covers the empirical density across the entire spectrum with reasonable width, demonstrating the method's ability to account for potential selection while maintaining coverage.
-In particular, intervals around $\abs{z} = 0$ are wider to accommodate selection.
+In particular, intervals around $z \approx 0$ are wider to accommodate selection.
 This is in contrast to the narrow intervals that track the histogram well we see in Fig.~\ref{fig:marginal_density_unnormalized_without}, where we ignore any selection. \item From Table~\ref{tab:power_above_80_Cochrane_combined}, Fig.~\ref{fig:binned_power_with} and~\ref{fig:binned_power_without}, we see that most trials in Cochrane have low power under both settings.
 Without truncation, we are 95\% confident that the proportion of studies with greater than 80\% power is between [10.1\%, 11.4\%].
-This aligns closely with the estimate of 12\% reported by~\citep{zwet2021statistical} for the same data under similar assumption on $\mathcal{G}$ as our $\mathcal{G}^{\mathrm{sN}}$.
+This aligns closely with the estimate of 12\% reported by~\citet{zwet2021statistical} for the same data under similar assumption on $\mathcal{G}$ as our $\mathcal{G}^{\mathrm{sN}}$.
 Under the setting of truncation, the intervals are wider but the overall conclusion that most studies have low power remains unchanged. \end{itemize}